fengyanshi/shi_website/_build/html/_sources/pub_journal.rst.txt

 **Papers in Journals:**

 #.
-Orzech, M.D., Shi, F.,  Bateman, S.,  Veeramony, J.,  Calantoni, J.,  and Kirby, T.J., 2018,  A coupled system for investigating the physics of wave-ice interactions, submitted to Journal of Atmospheric and Oceanic Technology, in press.
+Orzech, M.D., Shi, F.,  Bateman, S.,  Veeramony, J.,  Calantoni, J.,  and Kirby, T.J., 2018,  "A coupled system for investigating the physics of wave-ice interactions", submitted to Journal of Atmospheric and Oceanic Technology, in press.

 #.
 Choi, Y.-K., Seo S.-N., Choi, J.-Y., Shi, F., and Park, K.-S., 2018, "Wave prediction in a port using a fully nonlinear Boussinesq wave model", Acta Oceanologica Sinica, in press